jamesplease/router-comparison/README.md

 ## About

-Routers are playing an increasingly more important role in client side apps.
-For many apps, what happens as a user moves throughout the app is dictated by the router.
-That's a substantial responsibility!
+Routers are playing an increasingly important role in client side apps.
+Many developers use the router to dictate what happens as the user navigates the application – a substantial responsibility!

 Perhaps unsurprisingly, no two routers are the same.
-Some are even drastically different from others.
 I made this chart to compare some of the features of the most popular or notable routers.

 ## Why

 Nested routers are used in virtually every client side application these days.
-However, Backbone, my preferred library, does not have a nested router.
+However, my preferred library, Backbone, does not have a nested router.
 In fact, you can't even build one from Backbone's router because of the way the code is structured ([I'm working to fix this in Backbone v2.0.0](https://github.com/jashkenas/backbone/pull/3660)).

 I want to build a new router that can be used in Backbone apps, and I want it to be the best it can be.
-By looking at every existing router, I can pluck the features I find most useful, and discard the ones that I find less so.
+By looking at these existing routers, I can pluck the features I find most useful, and discard the ones that I find less so.

 ## Routers Compared